Housing, Utility, & Security Deposit Assistance

 The Front Door believes preventing homelessness is critical to the well-being of our community and families.
 The most economical and humane strategy for those at imminent risk of homelessness is to prevent it in the first place.
 Providing one-time or short-term rent or mortgage subsidies, utility subsidies, legal assistance, and housing placement services are critical in order to reduce the high cost of providing services and to eliminate the disruption that results when people become homeless.

-If you are in need of assistance, please be sure you are in our service area (listed below) and then fill out our online application (button to the right and at the bottom of the page, or click here).
+If you are in need of assistance, please be sure you are in our service area (listed below) and then fill out our online application (button to the right).
 Please read all application instructions BEFORE you begin your online application.

 Our Service Area

-In addition to Nashua residents, we are able to assist those living in the following New Hampshire towns: Amherst, Brookline, Hollis, Hudson, Litchfield, Lyndeborough, Merrimack, Milford, Mt.
-Vernon, and Wilton.
+In addition to Nashua residents, we are able to assist those living in the following New Hampshire towns: Amherst, Brookline, Hollis, Hudson, Litchfield, Lyndeborough, Mason, Merrimack, Milford, Mt.
+Vernon, Peterborough, and Wilton.

-Rent & Utility Services Available for Those at Risk of Homelessness:
+Rent, Utility, & Security Deposit Services Available for Those at Risk of Homelessness:

 – Rental assistance with back rent, if it is determined the family can support the housing going forward.